mrlandero/KaseiCoin_Token_Crowdsale/README.md

 ![Import Tokens to Account 3](Evaluation_Evidence/twenty_address3_import_tokens.png)

 When we are ready to import our tokens to our MetaMask wallet, we need to click on `Import Tokens` in MetaMask, in the input field labeled `Token Contract Address` enter the token address, ending in `...4249`.
 The Token Symbol `MARS`, and the Token Decimal (18), as well.
-Once the current information is automatically filled in, click on the blue button, `Add Custom Token`, and out tokens will be sent into our MetaMask wallet for storage.
+Once the current information is automatically filled in, click on the blue button, `Add Custom Token`, and our tokens will be sent into our MetaMask wallet for storage.

 Step 21: `Address 3` Token Import Confirmation